 World War, 1939-1945

-Iwao Frederick Ayusawa (1894-1972) spent much of his life working with the International Labor Organization, and later on the faculty of the International Christian University in Japan.
+Iwao Frederick Ayusawa (1894-1972) spent much of his life working with the International Labor Organization, and later served as a faculty member of the International Christian University in Japan.
 The collection consists primarily of personal letters, speaking of his belief in pacifism and his work in Geneva and Japan.

 This collection is unprocessed.
 Materials have been place in series based on how the subjects were identified in their original boxes.
 These include primarily materials related to World War II and Fellowship of Reconciliation.
 There are many publications and news clippings.

 This collection is comprised of five folders of materials related to Samuel Cooper's conscientious objection to WWII.
 The collection includes Cooper's correspondence with political leaders, court officials, organizations for religious objection, and his family members in the months leading to the war, during the period of his arrest and imprisonment, and for the remainder of the war.